MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 Enables the IT admin to schedule the time of the update installation.
-Noting that there is a +/- 30 minute window to allow for higher success rates of installation.
+Note that there is a window of approximately 30 minutes to allow for higher success rates of installation.

 The supported data type is an integer.